drivetribe/fuck-this/README.md

 As for `setState`, it's messy and unpredictable.

-It's fine(ish) for simple tasks but larger components can quickly grow littered with and it's hard to know what each one does.
-It's only up to convention that they're wrapped in a function that says what it does.
+It's fine(ish) for simple tasks but larger components can quickly grow littered with them and it can be hard to know what each one does.
+It's only up to convention that they're wrapped in a function that clearly says what it does.

 Each `setState` call can modify the state in any way it wishes.
 It can be hard to track down the source of changes.